bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

 To ensure compatibility as features change, please update your `oc` command line tool regularly.
 You can use `brew upgrade openshift-cli` to achieve this if you installed `oc` using [homebrew](https://brew.sh/) as described above.

 ## Logging in to the CLI using a web browser
-With OCP 4.14, a new oc command-line interface (CLI) flag, `--web` is now available for the oc login command.
+Since OCP 4.14, a new oc command-line interface (CLI) flag, `--web` is now available for the oc login command.
 With this enhancement, you can log in by using a web browser, so that you do not need to insert your access token into the command line.

 For example, to login to Silver cluster, instead of providing a token, use the web option:
 `oc login --server=https://api.silver.devops.gov.bc.ca:6443 --web`

 You'll be redirected to the default browser and complete the login process from there.
+IDIR is the preferred login method..
 Once logged in, you'll the message "access token received successfully; please return to your terminal".

 Pro tip: you can setup alias to fully remove the need of copy-pasting the login command from the browser, this would be pretty helpful especially if you are working on multiple clusters.